 - Broaden the talent pool, including reaching underrepresented groups such as schools that don’t yet have employer interactions and running girls-only activities such as GirlsGetSET

 - Centre outreach on careers advice and hands on STEM activity

-- Influence the influencers through activities such as STEM Family Challenge (link to Family Challenge section) that bring whole families and teachers into the equation
+- Influence the influencers through activities such as STEM Family Challenge that bring whole families and teachers into the equation

 - Humanising the STEM Inspiration story by showcasing GE people and their passion for their work